pockos56/IE_prediction.jl/README.md

 - It doesn't affect the process when in pre-calculated fingerprints.
 - Possible values: "auto", "SMILES", "INCHIKEY"
 - Default value: "auto"

+#### Contact info
+For more information, please send an email at: alex.nikol@icloud.com